 Measure O2 Number of economically disadvantaged individuals receiving job training and other skill development services.
 Definition of Key Terms Economically disadvantaged individuals: Must be receiving or meet the income eligibility requirements to receive: TANF, Food Stamps (SNAP), Medicaid, SCHIP, Section 8 housing assistance OR have a poor credit score OR are at least 60 days behind on one or more personal/family accounts.
 Job training: occupational skill training delivered in an institutional or classroom setting or skill training provided in an experiential workplace setting (may be called onthe-job training or work experience).
-P. 3, Job Training Policy in the United States , The Upjohn Institute, 2004.
+P. 3, Job Training Policy in the United States, The Upjohn Institute, 2004.
+Includes job training that results in obtaining a state or union certification in a skilled trade.
 Other skill development services: these include: Remedial Education such as Adult Basic Education, GED Education, Adult ESL Education.
 Classroom soft skills training that provides information about appropriate workplace behavior or job search skills.
 (Job Training Policy in the United States, The Upjohn Institute, 2004.)
 How to Calculate Measure/ Collect Data Unduplicated count of individuals completing the job training or skill development service for which they enrolled.
 Course attendance records.

 Measure O3 Number of economically disadvantaged individuals receiving job placement services.
-Definition of Economically disadvantaged individuals: Must be receiving or meet the income eligibility requirements to receive: TANF, Food Stamps (SNAP), Medicaid, SCHIP, Key Terms Section 8 housing assistance OR have a poor credit score OR are at least 60 days behind on one or more personal/family accounts.
+Definition of Economically disadvantaged individuals: Must be receiving or meet the income Key Terms eligibility requirements to receive: TANF, Food Stamps (SNAP), Medicaid, SCHIP, Section 8 housing assistance OR have a poor credit score OR are at least 60 days behind on one or more personal/family accounts.
 Job placement services: These services include job search and placement assistance (including career counseling); labor market information (which identifies job vacancies; skills needed for in-demand jobs; and local, regional and national employment trends); initial assessment of skills and needs; information about available services.
-How to Calculate Measure/ Unduplicated count of individuals completing the job placement services for which they enrolled.
-Collect Data: Course attendance records.
+How to Unduplicated count of individuals completing the job placement services for which Calculate they enrolled.
+Measure/ Collect Data: Course attendance records.